technology has the potential to replace most functions of the mouse and

 The Surface Acoustic Wave technology is recommended for ATMs, Amusement Parks, Banking and Financial Applications, public information kiosks, computer based training, or other high traffic indoor environments.

-surface compresses the flexible top layer to the supported bottom layer
+top surface compresses the flexible top layer to the supported

-to measure the voltage at the point of contact on the voltage driven
+voltage at the point of contact on the voltage driven layer.
+This

-layer.
-This process is repeated, alternating functions of the two layers
+process is repeated, alternating functions of the two layers to

 Measurements are made using a 10-bit analog to digital converter (ADC).
 A 10-bit ADC can resolve 2-to-the-10th power or 1024 different input values in each the horizontal and vertical direction.
 The four-wire system resolution is, however, less than 1024 due to losses in the drive voltage that occur before it reaches the touch screen ITO.